home-assistant/home-assistant.io/source/_integrations/eddystone_temperature.markdown

 ---
-title: "Eddystone Beacon"
+title: Eddystone Beacon
-description: "Instructions on how to integrate Eddystone beacons with Home Assistant in order to receive temperature data."
+description: Instructions on how to integrate Eddystone beacons with Home Assistant in order to receive temperature data.
 logo: eddystone.png
 ha_category:
   - DIY